tlemane/kmindex/docs/kmindex/docs/construction.md

 `kmindex build` allows to construct an index $I$ from a set of FASTA/Q files (gzipped or not) and register it into a global index $G$.
 It supports both presence/absence and abundance indexing.

 !!! note
     `kmindex build` is basically a wrapper around [kmtricks](https://github.com/tlemane/kmtricks), ensuring indexes are built in the right way.
 However, indexes built by `kmtricks` are usable by `kmindex` if built using `--mode hash:bf:bin` (presence/absence mode) or `--mode hash:bfc:bin` (abundance mode), and without `--cpr`.
 Other flags can be used as usual (see [kmtricks pipeline](https://github.com/tlemane/kmtricks/wiki/kmtricks-pipeline)).
-To be queryable, indexes have to be registered into a global index (see `kmindex register`).
+To be queryable, indexes have to be registered into a global index (see `kmindex register --help`).

 !!! tip "Options"
     ```
-    kmindex build v0.5.2
+    kmindex build v0.6.0

     DESCRIPTION
       Build index.